HP dresses up its VR backpacks for business

 HP is launching what it calls the world's first professional virtual reality wearable, in the form of a convenient portable backpack.

-With the new HP Z VR Backpack, you can avoid the cords and wires since you're actually wearing the computer.
-It's complete with battery power, ports and the right PC parts for VR creation.
-The PC, a very flat-looking mini-desktop, slides right into the backpack harness, and the whole thing weighs around 10 pounds.
+With the new HP Z VR Backpack, you can avoid the usual VR hassle of cords and wires -- since you're actually wearing the computer.
+It's complete with battery, ports and the right PC parts for VR creation.
+The PC, a very flat-looking mini-desktop, slides right into the backpack harness, and the whole thing weighs around 10 pounds (4.5 kg).

-When you no longer want to wear your computer, there's a docking solution that lets you transition back to the desktop.
+The company is no stranger to VR backpacks.
+Back in 2016 it launched the HP Omen X VR backpack, a consumer version -- like other VR backpacks we've tried, it was kinda ridiculous.

-"As a leader in technology, HP is uniting powerful commercial VR solutions, including new products like the HP Z VR Backpack, with customer needs to empower VR experiences our customers can use today to reinvent the future," said Xavier Garcia, vice president and general manager, Z Workstations, HP Inc, in a company press release.
+When you no longer want to wear your computer, there's a docking system that lets you transition back to the desktop.

 Discuss: HP dresses up its VR backpacks for business